Skip to main content

 Modifications to This or Other Policies

-Any policy of The Windsor Women Working With Immigrant Women that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.
+Any policy of The W5 that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.

 This document is available in an alternative format on request.